 A graduate of Northwestern University and Cornell Law School, I have learned that school does not prepare us for relationship literacy.
 My writing weaves together dating advice with positive psychology and spiritual truths.
 I try to keep it simple and real, so I can help others achieve a healthy relationship—the most important factor for a lifetime of happiness.

-In my free time, I enjoy international backpacking, gourmet cooking, and hip-hop music.
-Before sunrise, you can find me boxing, biking or standing on my head.
+In my free time, I enjoy international backpacking, gourmet cooking, and 70's funk & hip-hop music.
+Before sunrise, I am boxing, biking or standing on my head.
 My relationships are the most valuable asset in my portfolio and the yardstick by which I'll measure my life's success.
 If you see me in NYC (or any other far-flung locale), stop and say hi.
 I've never met a stranger.

 Relationship therapist Aimee Hartstein, LCSW specializes in working with clients during the crisis period that precedes and follows the end of a relationship.
 "Many feel that they will never recover from heartbreak," says Aimee.
 "But, if this time is managed wisely, what feels like death can actually be a rebirth.
 My clients often discover new parts of themselves and create a more authentic life going forward."
 Aimee received her Masters in Social Work from New York University and advanced training from Washington Square Institute.